BragginRites/surge-dice/README.md

 *   **Environmental Complication:** Spend 1 Chaos to introduce a sudden environmental challenge or change that affects some or all characters.
 *   **Increase Difficulty:** Spend 1 Chaos to temporarily increase the difficulty of a task a player is attempting.

 This `README.md` provides a foundational understanding of the Surge Dice mechanics.
 GMs are encouraged to adapt and detail the specific mechanical implementations of Control and Chaos point uses to best suit their chosen game system and campaign style.

+## Acknowledgments

+The core concept for Surge Dice is inspired by the Destiny Dice mechanic found in the Star Wars™ Roleplaying Game by Fantasy Flight Games.

+## Support

+For issues, bugs, or feature requests, please submit them via [GitHub Issues](https://github.com/BragginRites/surge-dice/issues).